-Home Care for Alzheimer’s Patients in St. Louis, Missouri
+Compassionate Home Care for Seniors with Alzheimer’s in St. Louis

 Taking care of a senior loved one diagnosed with Alzheimer’s can take become quite challenging as conditions worsen.
 A trained Amada caregiver can offer support to families of senior Alzheimer’s patients, thus improving their quality of life.

 Are you looking for professional in-home care for a cherished elder with Alzheimer’s in the St. Louis area?
 The professional senior care team at Amada St. Louis is here to help you find up to 24-hour Alzheimer’s care in Clayton, Ladue, Kirkwood, Town & Country, Webster Groves, and surrounding St. Louis communities.
 We can help you make the best memory care choice.
 Please contact us today for a Free Care Needs Consultation.

 An Alzheimer’s parent or grandparent is usually cared for by family members and it’s estimated nearly 16 million people are taking care of an elderly loved one with Alzheimer’s at home.
 With the Alzheimer’s Association pointing to a reported 5.8 million Americans age 65 and older living with Alzheimer’s disease, we as a nation are in a senior care crisis.
 Long-term care for Alzheimer’s sufferers is a necessity, being that Alzheimer’s is an incurable disease that affects an individual’s cognitive, physical and functional abilities.
 Alzheimer’s symptoms worsen over time, eventually limiting the aging senior’s ability to carry out activities of daily living (ADLs) and requiring 24-hour Alzheimer care.

 Our Alzheimer’s Support System in the St. Louis Area